Airport Improvement Program

 Length and Time Phasing of Assistance

-Projects are expected to be completed as expeditiously as possible, but performance periods may vary.
-In many cases, the performance period is five years from grant award.
-Most airports complete projects within one to two years of grant award.
+Projects are expected to be completed as expeditiously as possible, and periods of performance are a maximum of 4 years starting from the date of grant award execution.
+Most airports complete projects within two to three years of grant award.
 Awarded by lump sum.
-Assistance is released upon application for reimbursement of expenses or by letter of credit.
+Assistance is released upon application for reimbursement of expenses.

 Who do I contact about this opportunity?